 When taking beginner drum lessons, you will hear many weird and wonderful terms used to describe techniques, musicality, tools, and equipment.
 A click track is one such example.
 We have produced an accessible and comprehensive glossary of terms to help you navigate the nuances of drum jargon, and it's constantly being updated.
 We help you understand the terminology, from Accents to X-Hats, without getting too technical.
 Before we dive deeper into this topic, we'd also like to let you know that a video blog is available in which we discuss the main points of this article.

 Helpful related articles:

-As most music is recorded nowadays using computers, recording to a click track gives the production team the opportunity to make edits and corrections to recorded parts, without the musician having to play the parts again.
-This can only be done if the music is recorded with a consistent tempo; hence the need for a click track.
+The click track is used in the studio to keep the drummer and other musicians in sync.
+It ensures the recording maintains the same tempo, with little or no speeding up or dragging (slowing down).
+As most music is recorded nowadays using computers, recording to a click track allows the production team to make edits and corrections to recorded parts without playing the parts again.
+This can only be done if the music is recorded with a consistent tempo, hence the need for a click track.
 Studio time is expensive, and time is money.
-Rather than spending time and eating up budgets constantly striving for a better recorded performance, the production team may opt to digitally correct small mistakes or nuances.
+Rather than spending time and eating up budgets constantly striving for a better-recorded performance, the production team may opt to digitally correct small mistakes or nuances.
 While it is always desirable for a musician to deliver the best possible performance, modern technology can help us out from time to time.

-If you have any questions relating to this article, please email [email protected].
+If you have any questions about this article, please feel free to email [email protected].